 Implementing sustainable innovations allows Zocalo to create tangible savings for residents, increase profits for owners – and protect our shared resources.
-On average, Zocalo-designed buildings use 50 percent less energy and 35 percent less water over a typical code-compliant building.
+On average, Zocalo-designed buildings use 30 to 40 percent less energy and 40 to 60 percent less water over a typical code-compliant building.
 It’s a win-win-win.
 Or, as we like to think, just another day at the office.

 STREET TREE PLANTING